cmlarsen/fechtonomicon/APP_STORE_CONTENT.md

 **WHO IS THIS FOR?**

-Whether you're a seasoned HEMA practitioner, a new student, or simply fascinated by medieval martial arts, The Fechto helps you build your vocabulary and deepen your understanding of historical fencing systems.
+Whether you're a seasoned HEMA practitioner, a new student, or simply fascinated by medieval martial arts, Fechtonomicon helps you build your vocabulary and deepen your understanding of historical fencing systems.

 **DISCIPLINES:**